Book Review: Sold

 McCormick's tone throughout the text is clear and honest.
 Because she makes the plot easy to understand, the reader is able to visualize the hardships Lakshmi faces while in India.

-I recommend Sold to adults and mature readers, as younger readers may not be able to understand or cope with some of the novel's more challenging content.
-Sold is both interesting and poignant: it provides earnest examples of life in Nepal and India.
+is both interesting and poignant: it provides earnest examples of life in Nepal and India.
 Each page of the book leaves readers eager for more!